Are solar batteries worth it? The complete guide to home energy storage

 What to do about about starting current

-If you want to be able to operate a large appliance like a pool pump or central air conditioner but a battery doesn’t have the output capacity to satisfy the starting current, don’t despair.
-There is a solution.
+If you want to be able to operate a large appliance like a pool pump or central air conditioner but your battery doesn’t have the output capacity to satisfy the starting current, don’t despair.

 A device called a soft starter moderates the brief surge of electricity when a motor starts up.
 By spreading out the electric surge over a longer time, a soft starter can make it possible to operate an appliance that otherwise couldn’t be powered by a battery.
 Talk to your solar installer or electrician about getting one of these installed.